Funding liquidity, credit risk and unconventional monetary policy in the Euro area: A GVAR approach: Results

 \subsection{Shocks to the exogenous ECB programmes}

-The effects of shocks to the exogenous variables (ECB policy) are assessed by simulating several ``shock scenarios".
+The effects of shocks to the exogenous variables (ECB policies) are assessed by simulating several ``shock scenarios".
 In each scenario, a single ECB programme is shocked.
-For programmes involving actual asset purchases, such as the LTRO, SMP and APP, the shock scenario consists in a 50\% reduction in the asset amounts held by the ECB over the period 2015M1-2017M3, while for the OMT it is defined by setting the OMT dummy variable to zero (termination of the programme).
+For programmes involving actual asset purchases, i.e., LTRO, SMP and APP, the shock scenario consists in a 50\% reduction in the amounts of assets held by the ECB over the period 2015M1-2017M3, while for the OMT it is defined by setting the OMT dummy variable to zero (termination of the programme).

-Figures 19-34 show the responses of the endogenous variables to these simulated shocks to ECB programmes.
-For each asset purchase programme, downsizing (or termination, in the case of the OMT) eventually results in higher government bond yields and bank CDS spreads for Italy and Spain, as well as in lower repo trading volumes and higher repo interest rates in all countries.
+Figures \ref{fig:shock_ltro_gov}-\ref{fig:shock_app_rep} show the responses of the endogenous variables to these shocks.
+Downsizing of any programme (or termination, in the case of OMT) tends to result in higher government bond yields and bank CDS spreads, especially in Italy and Spain, as well as in lower repo trading volumes and higher repo interest rates in all countries.

 A 50\% reduction in LTRO causes the Italian 10-year yield to soar by 2.5\% at the end of 2015 and by almost 3\% at the end of the simulation period.
 The Spanish yield climbs up by almost 3.5\% over the two-year simulation horizon.
-The German and French yields also rise, but to a lesser extent: the German yield rises by 1\%, the French by 1.5\%.
+The German and French yields also rise, but to a lesser extent: the German yield rises by 1\%, the French yield by 1.5\%.
 Accordingly, Italian and Spanish sovereign spreads rise.
-This ``core-periphery" type of heterogeneity is even more striking when the effects on bank CDS are considered.
-The Spanish and Italian CDS indices rise by 450 basis points and 200 basis points respectively at the end of simulation period, while the German and French CDS increase by approximately 50 bps.
-Although positive on impact (especially for Germany), all responses of trading volumes become negative within 9 months.
-All volumes drop by more than 10\% by March 2017.
-The final increases in repo rates range between 1.1\% and 1.2\%.
+This ``core-periphery" type of heterogeneity is also observed in the effects on bank CDS.
+The Spanish and Italian CDS indices rise by 450 basis points and 200 basis points, respectively, at the end of simulation period, while the German and French CDS increase by approximately 50 bps.
+While positive on impact (especially for Germany), all estimated responses of trading volumes become negative within 9 months, although with very large confidence intervals.
+In point estimates, all volumes drop by more than 15\% by March 2017.
+All repo rates increase significantly on impact and their final increases are around 1.1\%-1.2\%.

-Shocking the SMP delivers results which are qualitatively similar but quantitative smaller.
-In response to the shock, the Italian yield rises by up to 0.65\%, the Spanish yield by around 0.8\%, the German yield by 0.3\% and the French yield by 0.4\%.
+Shocking the SMP delivers results which are qualitatively similar but quantitatively smaller.
+In response to the shock, the Italian yield rises by up to 0.7\% in point estimates, the Spanish yield by around 0.8\%, the German yield by 0.3\% and the French yield by 0.4\%.
 The reponse of the bank CDS spreads eventually exceeds 100 bps for Spain and 40 bps for Italy, while French and German banks are almost unaffected.